vaibhavait04/CP3Algorithms/puzzles/165-GoldBarPuzzle-WeighWithMinWeights.md

 ### Answer

-Make a cut in 4 th and loops of the Gold chain so you can get pieces of 1,1,3,6 and 12. from this you can weights from 1 to 23 grams.
+Make a cut in 4th and loops of the Gold chain so you can get pieces of 1,1,3,6 and 12. from this you can weights from 1 to 23 grams.